techmatters/flex-plugins/twilio-iac/docs/terragrunt.md

 Terragrunt uses the `generate` block to generate files in the working directory.
 It uses the `path` argument to determine where to put the generated file.
 It uses the `template` argument to determine what to put in the generated file.
 It uses the `if_exists` argument to determine what to do if the file already exists.

-So in this simple example, if we had a generate block like this:
+So, continuing the simple example above, if we had a generate block in our `terragrunt.hcl` like this:

 ```hcl
 generate "backend" {